-“I am trying to reimagine my image of Maine Art Gallery.
+“I am trying to reimagine my image of Maine Art Hill.
 It has become so much more than the traditional Maine gallery, and this show has so much more than the classic Mooney sky,” says Craig.
-“It is by far the most all encompassing display of my work.”
+“It is by far the most all-encompassing display of my work.”